-Thankfully today, many health conscious folks are leading a 'sun gazing' renaissance as they become aware of its many amazing health benefits.
+Thankfully today health-conscious folks are leading a 'sun gazing' renaissance as they become aware of its many amazing health benefits.

 How can sun gazing benefit me?

 By gazing into the rising sun at dawn for short bursts, it can help stimulate the pineal gland - the area of your brain responsible for producing the ‘feel-good’ endorphins of melatonin and serotonin.